Mount Chōkai: Outline

-On the south side of the mountain is “Kokoro Yukikei,” where snow remains in the shape of the kanji for “heart” in even in summer, and portions of the summit have perennial snow, and geological evidence of glaciation in the recent past.
+On the south side of the mountain is “Shinji Sekkei,” where snow remains in the shape of the kanji for “heart” in even in summer, and portions of the summit have perennial snow, and geological evidence of glaciation in the recent past.

 Indigenous species of Mount Chōkai include the butterfly thistle and butterfly fish.

 Eruptions

 Mount Chōkai is a very active mountain.
 Known major eruptions occurred: